-The ‘safe countries of origin’ concept has been a controversial element of EU common asylum policy since its adoption under the Asylum Procedures Directive in 2005.
-The practice of ‘fast-tracking’ claims from ‘safe’ countries has generated several legal debates, coming under scrutiny from the International Federation of Human Rights for lowering the procedural guarantees of individual cases and placing an excessive burden of proof on the applicant’s claim.
+The SCO concept has been a controversial feature of the EU’s common asylum policy since its adoption under the Asylum Procedures Directive in 2005.
+The practice of using accelerated procedures to assess claims from ‘safe’ countries has generated substantial criticism, recently coming under renewed scrutiny for eroding procedural guarantees and placing an excessive burden of proof on the applicant.

 There are, however, currently twelve EU Member States using these SCO lists, and if all goes as planned these will be replaced with a common list in three years’ time.
 The countries proposed for this list are Turkey and the six Western Balkan states (Albania, Bosnia and Herzegovina, FYR Macedonia, Kosovo, Montenegro and Serbia), whose nationals collectively made up 17% of the asylum applications lodged in the EU in 2016.

 What these statistics hide is the fact that the overwhelming majority of asylum claims from the Western Balkans are made by Roma.
 Deutsche Welle estimates that upwards of 90% of asylum applications lodged by Serbian nationals are by Roma, for instance, and similar percentages likely apply to asylum seekers from other Western Balkan countries.
 In late 2015, the German government decided to extend its SCO list to include Albania and Kosovo (both ranking in the top five countries of origin for asylum claims in Germany and the EU in 2015), as well as Montenegro.
 These additions have prompted accusations that Western Balkan nationals, and Roma in particular, have been unfairly targeted in an effort to cope with the overall rise in asylum applications in Germany.